microsoft/BotBuilder-V3/bot-framework-faq.md

 We think a Minecraft channel would be a great addition to the framework and plan to add support in future.
 We do not have a schedule for additional channels at this time.

-## What is Tay?

-Tay is an artificially intelligent software program, or chatbot, designed to chat with 18 to 24 year olds in the U.S. Tay’s persona is that of a 19-year-old American female with a distinct personality “of the internet.”
-Tay can recognize images, chat in real time, and play games with you and your friends.
-Trained by individuals within the target age demographic, and comedians, Tay recognizes and responds to slang and U.S. cultural references

 ## How does the Bot Framework relate to Cognitive Services?

-Both the Bot Framework and Cognitive Services are new capabilities introduced at //Build 2016 that will also be integrated into Cortana Intelligence Suite at GA.
+Both the Bot Framework and [Cognitive Services](http://www.microsoft.com/cognitive) are new capabilities introduced at [//Build 2016](http://build.microsoft.com) that will also be integrated into Cortana Intelligence Suite at GA.
 Both these services are built from years of research and use in popular Microsoft products.
 These capabilities combined with ‘Cortana Intelligence’ enable every organization to take advantage of the power of data, the cloud and intelligence to build their own intelligent systems that unlock new opportunities, increase their speed of business and lead the industries in which they serve their customers.

 ## What is Cortana Intelligence?